wenzowski/roots/man/readme.md

 - Run `ronn  --style toc man/roots.1.ronn`, which will compile `roots.1.html` and `roots.1`
 - PR your changes into the main roots repo

+Also, if you change the synopsis you should update `/lib/commands/help.js`.

 #Updating Roots.cx

 We gotta keep the page on roots.cx sync, so use these steps to update it: